laravel/spark-docs/localization.md

     Spark::useRightToLeftTheme();

-You may further customize how the right-to-left theme appears by modifying the `resources/assets/sass/app-rtl.scss` file and re-compiling your assets.
+You may further customize how the right-to-left theme appears by modifying the `resources/assets/sass/app-rtl.scss` file and re-compiling your assets using `npm run dev` in your terminal.